grandtheftdisco/henventory/README.md

 I would love to hear from you: even if you have a bug report.[^14]

 ## > For devs who find bugs or have technical questions
-- please log an [Issue](https://github.com/grandtheftdisco/henventory/issues) or start a Discussion.
+- Please log an [Issue](https://github.com/grandtheftdisco/henventory/issues) or see if you can track me down by my IP address

 ## > For non-devs who find bugs or have technical questions